Thomas W. Stone, MD

 I have a fairly broad range of professional interests that include macular degeneration and diabetes, the two most common conditions we treat.
 While we have ways of treating both of these diseases, the best way to treat each patient is becoming more complicated as we have more than one treatment.
 Each patient is unique, and to decide which treatment will help them see and function better is a constant challenge that I pursue daily.

-At the same time we are striving to improve the patient experience with surgical cases such as macular hole, epiretinal membrane and vitreous hemorrhage.
+At the same time we are striving to improve the patient experience with surgical cases such as floaters, macular hole, epiretinal membrane and vitreous hemorrhage.
 The surgery time, recovery time, and patient discomfort associated with these conditions have been greatly reduced over the past several years, and I am interested in furthering this improvement in patient care.

 I also enjoy collaborating with other physicians besides the retina specialist on a few less common conditions such as uveitis which can be challenging for the patient and the doctor.

 Over the last few years, we have also been refining our ability to improve the quality of life and vision in patients with disabling floaters.
 These patients have often been suffering from this condition for years, and can be frustrated with the prior lack of effective treatment.
-Our surgical techniques are not making this a treatable condition in some select patients where the benefit outweighs the risk.
+Our surgical techniques are now making this a treatable condition in some select patients where the benefit outweighs the risk.

 What research are you working on?